 The Direct Foreign Capital Investment Law (DFCIL) established an Investment Commission, which is authorised to grant a number of investment incentives, according to certain criteria including the employment of Kuwaiti citizens.
-For further details, the above-mentioned websites may be referenced.
+For further details, refer to the above-mentioned websites.